lucidarch/docs/content/jobs/_index.md

 ## Generate Job Class

-Use `lucid` CLI to generate a Job class that extends Lucid's Job base class by default, which `handle` method is invoked when run by an Operation or a Feature.
+Use `lucid` CLI to generate a Job class that extends Lucid's Job base class by default, which `handle` method is invoked when run by an Operation, Feature or a custom dispatcher.

 {{% tabs %}}